hrmcneil3/rewind/_posts/2020-11-17-are-you-more-likely-to-be-successful-in-breaking-typography-trends-as-a-film-within-genres-or-is-it-too-much-of-a-risk.md

 ---
 layout: post
-title: "Are you more likely to be successful in breaking typography trends as a film within genres or is it too much of a risk? "
+title: "Are you more likely to be successful in breaking typography trends for a film or is it too much of a risk? "
 date: 2020-11-17T00:48:59.117Z
 header_feature_image: ../uploads/font-psychology-18.png
 comments: true